 Essentials is a complete course in the structure of written English, and the concepts it teaches enable students to both read and spell successfully.
 Students who already read well complete Essentials lessons with a primary focus on strengthening spelling, though they also continue to learn concepts that help with advanced vocabulary and reading comprehension.
 Students who struggle with reading can complete Essentials with the primary focus on learning the tools for reading; the spelling lessons serve to deepen and strengthen reading skills, while also laying a foundation for future spelling success.

-Can The Essentials Reader be used with both the 1st and the 2nd editions of Essentials?
+Can The Essentials Reader be used with older editions of Essentials?

-The Reader lessons are numbered to correlate with Essentials 2nd Edition.
+The Reader lessons are numbered to correlate with the current edition of Essentials (released starting in 2015).
 Those using the 1st edition can use the Reader as well after making some simple adjustments to accommodate for the difference in numbering between the two editions and a few changes in the sequence in which concepts are introduced.
 Consult Appendix A, at the back of the Reader, to see which phonograms and rules students need to have learned before reading each lesson's texts.
-The Reader may also be used, with care, by those teaching older struggling readers with with any other Orton-Gillingham-based program, by carefully comparing what phonograms and rules have been taught with the list in Appendix A of which ones are needed for each passage.
+The Reader may also be used, with care, by those teaching older struggling readers with any other Orton-Gillingham-based program, by carefully comparing what phonograms and rules have been taught with the list in Appendix A of which ones are needed for each passage.

 How should the Reader be incorporated into Essentials lessons?

-In Essentials 2nd edition, the Reader passage is scheduled as an optional activity in Day 4.
+If you are using lessons 1-15 in the Essentials Teacher's Guide, 2nd Edition, Vol. 1 (released in 2015), the Reader passage is scheduled as an optional activity in Day 4.
 That lesson's Reader passage may be read then or at any point after that.
-The Reader lesson numbers correlate with the Essentials lessons.
+The Reader lesson numbers correlate with the Essentials lessons in this edition.

 With both editions, if you are working with an older student who has significant difficulty with reading, especially if the student is discouraged or cynical, we recommend the following: